ShahabBakht/Behavioral-DBS/README.md

 % on the beginning of each saccade trial.
 % *** To look at this relationship (i.e. left hand vs. right hand lag), a better approach is looking at the @home
 % recordings while triggered one GENEActiv on the clock of the other one.

+% BatchAnalysisEyeTremor
+% This script plots all the Eye vs. Tremor graphs.
+% To run this, we need to have the smooth pursuit velocity and saccade parameters, as well as the tremor data for the
+% for the patients.
+These needs to be loaded from the Excel files in the Analysis folder.
+% Having set the parameters at the beginning of the script, everything is ready to go.